Have you heard about taming a leopard gecko, but you don’t know what it is?

-The better used to you they are, the less stressful every interaction will be.
+The more accustomed to you, the less stressful every interaction will be.

 This entire process is called taming.
-It may seem complicated, but it’s quite simple if you know how.
+It may seem complicated, but it’s pretty simple if you know how.

-This is why we made this guide for how to tame a leopard gecko.
+This is why we made this guide for taming a leopard gecko.

 Taming a leopard gecko takes time and patience.
 Start by letting the gecko get used to your hand and scent and then begin to handle it more and more over time.
 Be patient and stick with short periods.